gjcooper/VAULT/01_articles/swait2001influence.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Swait, Joffre; Adamowicz, Wiktor"
+author: Swait, Joffre; Adamowicz, Wiktor
 title: "The Influence of Task Complexity on Consumer Choice: A Latent Class Model of Decision Strategy Switching"
-publication: "Journal of Consumer Research"
+publication: Journal of Consumer Research
 date: 2001-01-01
 citekey: swait2001influence
 aliases:
   - "The Influence of Task Complexity on Consumer Choice: A Latent Class Model of Decision Strategy Switching"
 ---

 # The Influence of Task Complexity on Consumer Choice: A Latent Class Model of Decision Strategy Switching